Cleaning Old Coins

 Measuring Coins with Calipers

-Calipers can be an effective method for measuring coins to help verify the authenticity.
-A set of calipers, sometimes referred to as a micrometer, is precision measuring instrument that can accurately measure the dimensions of an object, allowing you to compare the measurements of your coin against known specifications.
+Calipers can be an effective method for measuring coins to help verify their authenticity.
+A set of calipers, or micrometer, is a precision measuring instrument that can accurately measure the dimensions of an object.

 Silver Ping Test

+Each coin and purity produces a unique pitch and reverberation that can be tested with a mobile device.
 Various Apps are now for both IOS and Android mobile devices that analyze the frequencies that resonate against a known database of other coins.

-Acid Testing method
+Acid Testing Method

-Acid testing is the most trusted way to verify the purity of silver bullion.
-It’s important to note that care should be taken with the testing process, particularly with items that may have potential value as numismatics, collectibles or antiques.
-Additionally, acid testing should only be complementary to other verification forms, such as weight and size measurements and confirmation of stamps and markings when available.
+Additionally, acid testing should only complement other verification forms, such as weight and size measurements and confirmation of stamps and markings when available.

 Final Thought